Top 10 Cons & Disadvantages of PayPal

 • For each transaction, PayPal charges 2.9% plus a fixed fee, depending on the country.

-• International transactions have an additional currency conversion fee, which can be as high as 4%.
+• International transactions have an additional currency conversion fee of as high as 4%.

-• Small businesses and freelancers can lose a significant portion of their earnings due to these fees.
+• Due to these fees, small businesses and freelancers can lose a significant portion of their earnings.

 Example: A small business owner selling handmade products online found that PayPal’s fees cut into their already slim profit margins.
 On a $100 sale, they ended up paying $3.20 in fees.